Fibrant resolutions for motivic Thom spectra: The functor

 Note that the spaces $C_*\Theta^{\infty}(\Theta^m_{sym}(E))_i$ and $C_*\Theta^{n}(\Theta^{\infty}_{sym}(E))_i$ are isomorphic to $C_*\Theta^{\infty}(E)_i$ by Lemmas~\ref{infm=inf} and~\ref{spacetrue=fake}.
 Hence they are locally connected by Lemma~\ref{fakeconnected}.

-To prove that~\eqref{bbb} is a local weak equivalence, we apply Lemma~\ref{colimequi} below for the case $A_n=A_{2n,2m},B_n=A_{2n,2m+2}$ and the maps $f_n$ are given by maps of the two dimensional sequences above.
+To prove that~\eqref{bbb} is a local weak equivalence, we apply Lemma~\ref{colimequi} below for the case $A_n=A_{2n,2m},B_n=A_{2n,2m+2}$ and the maps $i_n^A:A_{2n,2m}\to A_{2n+2,2m}$, $i_n^B:A_{2n,2m+2}\to A_{2n+2,2m+2}$, $f_n:A_{2n,2m}\to A_{2n,2m+2}$ are given by maps of the two dimensional sequences above.
 Define a map $g_n\colon A_{2n,2m+2}\to A_{2n+2,2m}$ as an identification via associativity isomorphism

 Then $g_nf_n$ differs from $i_n^A$ by the action of an even permutation on $\PP^{\w 2n+2m+2}$ and an even permutation on $E_{2n+2m+2+i}$.
-Thus $g_nf_n$ and $i^A_n$ are simplicially homotopic by Corollary~\ref{Pmpermut} and our assumption that $E$ is a spectrum with contractible alternating group action.
-Also, $f_ng_n$ differs from $i_n^B$ by the action of an even permutation on $\PP^{\w 2n+2m+4}$ and an even permutation on $E_{2n+2m+4}$.
+Thus $g_nf_n$ and $i^A_n$ are simplicially homotopic by Corollary~\ref{Pmpermut} and our assumption that $E$ is a spectrum with contractible alternating group action as well as the fact that $\mathbb A^1$-homotopies become the usual ones after applying Suslin’s complex $C_*$.
+Also, $f_{n+1}g_n$ differs from $i_n^B$ by the action of an even permutation on $\PP^{\w 2n+2m+4}$ and an even permutation on $E_{2n+2m+4}$.
 Therefore $f_{n+1}g_n$ is simplicially homotopic to $i_n^B$ for the same reasons as above.
 Thus the map on the colimits is a local weak equivalence by Lemma~\ref{colimequi}.
 The proof for the map~\eqref{ddd} is analogous.

 Finally, the map $\eta$ of the commutative square of the proposition is a stable motivic equivalence by~\cite[4.11]{H}, because the flasque motivic model structure on spaces is almost finitely generated in the sense of~\cite{H}.
 By the first part of the proof $\xi,C_*\Theta^\infty(\epsilon)$ are stable motivic equivalences, and hence so is $\epsilon$ by the two-out-of-three property for weak equivalences. \end{proof}